Acid Tests: Trips Festival

 Ramon Sender co-produced the Trips Festival with Ken Kesey and Stewart Brand.
 It was a three-day event that, in conjunction with The Merry Pranksters, brought together the nascent hippie movement.
 The Trips Festival was held at the Longshoreman's Hall in San Francisco in January 1966.
 Counterculture sound engineer Ken Babbs is mostly credited for the sound systems he created for the Trips Festival.
 Prior to Babbs' creation, it was discovered that particular music usually sounded distorted when cranked to high levels because of the cement floor on the San Francisco Longshoreman's Union Hall (where the Trips Festival was taking place).
 Babbs being a sound engineer resolved the problem.
 He made sound amplifiers that would not create distorted sounds when turned up to high sound levels.

 Organized by Stewart Brand, Ken Kesey, Owsley Stanley, Zach Stewart and others, ten thousand people attended this sold-out event, with a thousand more turned away each night.
-On Saturday January 22, the Grateful Dead and Big Brother and the Holding Company came on stage, and 6,000 people arrived to drink punch spiked with LSD and to witness one of the first fully developed light shows of the era.
+On Saturday January 22, the Grateful Dead and Big Brother and the Holding Company came on stage.
+Further, 6,000 people arrived to drink punch spiked with LSD and to witness one of the first fully developed light shows of the era.

 Big Brother and the Holding Company was formed at the Trips Festival.
 In the audience was painter and jazz drummer David Getz, who soon joined the band.